MadCow234/truffle-debug-example/README.md

     Mnemonic: candy maple cake sugar pudding cream honey rich smooth crumble sweet treat
     ```
-    *Note: The Accounts and Private Keys will vary.
-(Never use any of this on the mainnet!)*

 > For the following commands, interact with the Truffle development shell:
 >
 > `truffle(develop)>`

 1. This command will have Truffle deploy the peviously compiled contracts to the local development blockchain.
+*Note: The hashes will vary.
+(Never use any of this on the mainnet!)*

     Input:
     ```